learn-co-curriculum/dsc-linear-transformations/README.md

 ## Additional research

-Scikit-Learn provides automatic tools to scale features, see, among others, `MinMaxScaler`, `StandardScaler` and `Normalizer`.
-We highly recommend to have a look at these built-in functions and some code examples here: http://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing!
+scikit-learn provides automatic tools to scale features, see, among others, `MinMaxScaler`, `StandardScaler` and `Normalizer`.
+Have a look at these built-in functions and some code examples here: http://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing!

 To learn more about feature scaling in general, you can have a look at this blogpost: https://sebastianraschka.com/Articles/2014_about_feature_scaling.html (up until "bottom-up approaches".